Shalmalidp/HEXHARDMODE/Readme.md

-## Created a Hex clock and changing the background of the container to the hex value of the current time
+## Created a Hex clock and changing the background of the container to the hex value of the current time without #displayed
 ```
 window.setInterval(function(){
 var time = new Date();